-As there has never been a reported cancer patient in our family tree, it came as a surprise to me when my GP at the time blurted out to me that I had cancer in the month of May 2016!
+As there has never been a reported cancer sufferer in our family tree, it came as a surprise to me when my GP at the time blurted out to me that I had cancer in the month of May 2016.

 But let me start at the beginning.

 As a child I was fascinated by the opportunity that I may have to see in the new century.
 I used to say “Gee, I will be 57 when the year 2000 comes about”.
-Life went on and in 1999 we landed in the town where we still live today.
+Life went on and I shifted continents and country of allegiance, got married in 1969 and in 1999 we landed in the town where we still live today.
 We bought a 100 year old sandstone cottage and started to build up our new home after being Grey Nomads for five years.
-I was at my Mother’s funeral in 1999 that my younger brother said to me “Why are you limping?”.
+It was at my Mother’s funeral in 1999 that my younger brother said to me “Why are you limping?”.
 I had not noticed.

 This was at the start of my adventure with total knee replacements.
 By 2002 it became apparent that the two of us would get no sleep in the same bed as I wriggled around too much trying to get into a position to whilst sleeping so that I could be painless and find some comfort.
 So I bought my own queen-size bed, we closed our little shop down that we had selling crafty stuff and took up to being on unemployment benefits.
 A short while later I was awarded a Disability Pension and Judith a spouses living allowance and by 2010 we were both receiving the old age pension from the government.